MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/volume-encryption-deduplication.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/PRibTacyKko]

 Enabling volume encryption has a small impact on volume performance—typically under 10%, but the impact varies depending on your hardware and workloads.
-Enabling data deduplication and compression also has an impact on performance—for details, see [Determine which workloads are candidates for Data Deduplication](/windows-server/storage/data-deduplication/install-enable#enable-dedup-candidate-workloads).
+Data deduplication and compression also has an impact on performance—for details, see [Determine which workloads are candidates for Data Deduplication](/windows-server/storage/data-deduplication/install-enable#enable-dedup-candidate-workloads).

 <!---Add info on greyed out ReFS option? --->